 - Performance metrics measuring response times, error rates, and usage patterns

-- Policy enforcement automatically enforcing data access and usage policies
+- Rule-based policy enforcement automatically enforcing data access and usage policies

-- User management with team-based access controls and centralized provisioning
+- User management with SCIM-driven RBAC, IdP groups, and centralized provisioning

 For engineering teams starting with enterprise MCPs, the deployment guide provides implementation best practices.